genellann/Signals/README.md

 - They keep things organized.
 - They make changing the key easier because you only have to change it in one place.

 You can add consts at the bottom of any class with Object.defineProperties().
+Consts are ALL-CAPS by convention.

 I often make an empty class just to use as a holder for my consts.
 This is called an enum.